koinephp/DelayedCache/README.md

 # Koine Delayed Cache

-Delayed Cache.
-Sometimes you want a cached result when its construction is still ongoing.
+Delayed Cache is a wrapper for Zend Cache.
+Sometimes you have parallel requests want a cached result that was already started, but is still under construction.
 Delayed cache will wait until it is ready and then it will return the result for you.

 Code information: